Home > Tours > Australia Tours > Outback Safari

 Overview

-Read 5 reviews and enjoy exclusive savings on AAT Kings 11 Day Outback Safari.
+Read 6 reviews and enjoy exclusive savings on AAT Kings 11 Day Outback Safari.
 World Heritage Sites like Uluru-Kata Tjuta National Park are just the entrée to this deep dive into the Northern Territory.
 Main course includes Nitmiluk (Katherine) Gorge tours, Kings Canyon hikes, Earth Sanctuary stargazing, sunrise at Uluru, a Yellow Water Billabong cruise… and eating a lot of good food.
-Wherever you venture, Aboriginal Songlines are strong, permitting you the privilege to glimpse millennia-old rock art, meet Elders, go-to-the-artistic source and sample bush ...read moretucker.
+Wherever you venture, Aboriginal Songlines are strong, permitting you the privilege to glimpse millennia-old rock art, meet Elders, go-to-the artistic source and sample bush ...read moretucker.

 Itinerary

-If you're looking for a reason to roll out of bed before dawn, make it an Uluru sunrise.
-We're not saying it's better, than last night's sunset.
-But being up with the birds certainly has its benefits.
-Like being cool when you circumnavigate the base of Uluru, the world's biggest monolith.
-A circumnavigation is 11 kilometres (that's your step-count sorted for the day) if you're up for it.
-Or join a shorter guided walk to Mutitjulu Waterhole, a sacred spot decorated with millennia-old Aboriginal rock paintings.
+We're not saying it's better than the sunset.
+But rising with the birds certainly has benefits.
+Like being cool when you tour the base of the world's biggest monolith.
+A circumnavigation is 11 kilometres, if you're up for it.
+Or you can join a guided walk to Mutitjulu Waterhole, a sacred spot decorated with Aboriginal rock art.

-The only other reason to get up before dawn is to glimpse the Uluru Field of Light, a dazzling installation by British artist Bruce Munro that sees 50,000 stem-like globes blanket the Uluru soil.
+The only other reason to get up before dawn is to glimpse the Uluru Field of Light, a dazzling installation by British artist Bruce Munro that sees 50,000 stem-like globes blanket the Uluru soil (own expense).
 It's optional - we won't judge you for sleeping in, steeling yourself for today's adventures.
 But if you've come this far, it would be a shame to opt for shut-eye over eye-popping.
+Speaking of which, did you know Australia has the largest population of wild camels in the world, and Kings Creek Station, your next stop, is the largest exporter of these doe-eyed creatures?

-Cattle stations are the size of small nations in the Northern Territory outback, as you'll discover on your journey toward Alice Springs.
-The other ‘big' thing in these parts is the MacDonnell Ranges, the stark mountain massif undulating across the red earth like a jagged dinosaur's (or perhaps serpent's?) spine.
-Back in 1872, Alice Springs was a hive of activity, as a Telegraph Station - one of 12 - was built here to connect Adelaide and Darwin as part of the Overland Telegraph Line.
+Cattle stations are the size of small nations in the NT outback, as you'll discover on your journey toward Alice Springs.
+The other ‘big' thing in these parts is the MacDonnell Ranges, undulating across the red earth like a caterpillar's spine.
+Back in 1872, Alice Springs was a hive of activity, as a Telegraph Station was built to connect Adelaide and Darwin as part of the Overland Telegraph Line.
+Sweat and tears went into the project, as you'll discover browsing the grounds.
+Finally - panoramas from Anzac Hill steal the scene.
+(B) Stay: Doubletree by Hilton Alice Springs

-End your day on a high at Earth Sanctuary World Nature Centre, where the Falzon family host a BBQ Be My Guest dinner under the stars.
-This is a lesson in off-the-grid, sustainable living, with a little boomerang throwing on the side.
-Let it inspire you to follow suit back at home.
-(B/D)
+End the day on a high at Earth Sanctuary World Nature Centre, where the Falzon family host a BBQ Be My Guest dinner under the stars.
+This is a lesson in off-the-grid, sustainable living.
+(B/D) Stay: Doubletree by Hilton Alice Springs

-The whole of Peru covers 1.3 million square kilometers - the same size playing field that the School of the Air broadcasts daily classes to.
-Watch a live session with kids in some of Australia's most remote reaches, providing them with educational tools that would otherwise be unavailable.
-What's not on the curriculum?
-Aliens, probably, although you will learn all about them passing through Wycliffe Well, known as Australia's ‘UFO capital'.
-We can understand why they would want to call this pocket of the country home.
+The whole of Peru covers 1.3 million square kilometres - the same size playing field that the School of the Air broadcasts daily classes to.
+If you are lucky enough to be there during school term you might see a live session with kids in some of Australia's most remote reaches, providing them with educational tools otherwise unavailable.
+Undeniably otherworldly are the precariously balanced boulders that characterise Karlu Karlu (Devils Marbles) and the landscapes surrounding gold-rich Tennant Creek.
+(B/D) Stay: Bluestone Motor Inn

 When you're not working hard in the Australian outback, you're having a lot of fun.
 Case in point the Daly Waters Historic Pub, where the food - schnitzels, burgers - comes second to the atmosphere.
-Follow the lead of those here before you and leave a memento to add interest the walls; since the 1980s, visitors have been redecorating with everything from bras to boots.
+Follow the lead of those here before you and leave a memento to decorate the walls.
+If you were a fan of TV drama We of the Never Never, you'll recognise your next destination: the (replica) Elsey Homestead in Mataranka.
+Explore, or soak in the palm-shrouded thermal springs.
+(B/D) Stay: Contour Hotel Katherine

-The best way to grasp the immensity of Kakadu and Arnhem Land?
-From the air, should you wish to take an optional tour.
-You won't regret it - perspective is always enlightening.
+The best way to grasp the immensity of Kakadu National Park?
+From the air, should you wish to take a scenic flight (own expense).
+You won't regret it - perspective is always a good thing.
 Speaking of which, Ubirr's Aboriginal rock art dates back an eye-watering 20,000+ years.
-Your guide knows all the stories behind the murals you see, revealing Aboriginal Dreamtime stories passed down through generations.
-If this part of the Northern Territory looks familiar, that's because it starred in classic Aussie rom-com, Crocodile Dundee.
-This part of Australia was clearly made for film-sets.
+If it looks familiar, that's because it starred in classic Aussie movie, Crocodile Dundee.
+Get your Darwin bearings on a quick tour - we want to give you as much time as possible to enjoy the Mindil Beach Sunset Market.
+(B) Stay: Hilton Garden Inn Darwin

 Trip Inclusions